yuri-schmaltz/Wan2GP/README.md

 Vace is a ControlNet 1.3B text2video model that allows you on top of a text prompt to provide visual hints to guide the generation.
 It can do more things than image2video although it is not as good for just starting a video with an image because it only a 1.3B model (in fact 3B) versus 14B and (it is not specialized for start frames).
 However, with Vace you can inject in the scene people or objects, animate a person, perform inpainting or outpainting, continue a video, ...

-First you need to switch the t2v model to Vace 1.3 in the Configuration Tab.
+First you need to select the Vace 1.3B model in the Drop Down box at the top.
 Please note that Vace works well for the moment only with videos up to 5s (81 frames).

 Beside the usual Text Prompt, three new types of visual hints can be provided (and combined !):
 - reference Images: use this to inject people or objects in the video.
 You can select multiple reference Images.
 The integration of the image is more efficient if the background is replaced by the full white color.
 You can do that with your preferred background remover or use the built in background remover by checking the box *Remove background*